YunduanLin/Leetcode/README.md

     - **0111 Minimum Depth of Binary Tree**

         The recursion is not only the minimal depth of children + 1, if the nodes do not have 2 children, then the depth should be the longest path.

+    - **0112 Path Sum**

+        The path should end at the nodes who do not have children nodes, aka leaf nodes.
+An empty tree does not have a value of 0.